GoogleCloudPlatform/click-to-deploy/k8s/hazelcast/README.md

 ### Delete the GKE cluster

-Optionally, if you don't need the deployed app or the GKE cluster, you can use this command to delete the cluster:
+Optionally, if you don't need the deployed app or the GKE cluster, delete the cluster by using this command:

 ```shell
 gcloud container clusters delete "${CLUSTER}" --zone "${ZONE}"